voxpupuli/puppet-augeasproviders/CONTRIBUTING.md

 Install bundler and run `bundle install` to get all gems required for development or see the contents of Gemfile.

-This will include librarian-puppet, which you can then use to get all Puppet modules required too with `librarian-puppet install`.

 ## Patches

 Please send pull requests via GitHub, or patches via git send-email to the